jatin2507/docdelta/CONTRIBUTING.md

-# Contributing to DocDelta
+# Contributing to ScribeVerse

-Thank you for your interest in contributing to DocDelta!
+Thank you for your interest in contributing to ScribeVerse!
 This guide will help you get started with contributing to this AI-powered documentation generation tool.

 ## Table of Contents